Cyfrin/solidity-by-example.github.io/src/pages/0.6/hacks/self-destruct/index.md

 Contracts can be deleted from the blockchain by calling `selfdestruct`.

-`selfdestruct` sends all remainig Ether stored in the contract to an designated address.
+`selfdestruct` sends all remaining Ether stored in the contract to an designated address.

 ### Vulnerability